rebecavalverde/help-docs/docs/en/policies/index.md

 * [Embed Terms of Service](/help/en/policies/terms-of-service-embed.html) *(Last Update: 16 May 2019)*

+### For users of our Google Docs and Slides Add-on

+Our add-on **doesn't store** nor **manipulate** any student's PII.
+It's a lighter and simpler version that we are happy to provide for free.
+If you have any questions about the add-on please reach out to us.

 ## Frequently Asked Questions (FAQ) about our terms

 ### COPPA and FERPA compliance (US)